- Lichen sclerosus (LS) of the vulva is a chronic skin condition that causes itchiness and pain.

 After several months to years, continued treatment may not be necessary, however it is still important to watch for signs that the condition is returning and see your health care provider for check-ups.
 You should try to avoid things that might irritate your vulva such as harsh soaps, bubble baths, long bike or horseback rides, or other activities or clothes (such as tight jeans) that can cause a lot of rubbing of your genital area.
 Treatment may not change the scarring.

 Most of the time, the prescription medicine works to control symptoms and return your skin to normal.
 In rare cases, surgery may be necessary to treat scars.

 Can women with lichen sclerosus have sex?

 Lichen sclerosus is not contagious since it’s a skin disorder and not an STI (sexually transmitted infection).
 Most girls treated early for lichen sclerosus can have comfortable sexual intercourse.
 However, adolescents and women with severe lichen sclerosus may have scarring around the opening of the vagina and not be able to have sex comfortably.
 Vaginal dilators and in rare cases, surgery may be needed.

 Does lichen sclerosus cause cancer?

 Lichen sclerosus is not skin cancer.
-However, scientists have found that skin that has been scarred from lichen sclerosus is slightly more likely to develop skin cancer.
-Risk may differ depending on the age of diagnosis and treatment.
+However, scientists have found that older women with lichen sclerosus are at higher risk of having vulvar cancer.
+It is unknown if children have the same risk.
 This is why it’s very important to be followed by a health care provider 1-2 times a year (at least) to watch for any skin changes.
 Any new health care providers should be aware that their patient has this skin condition.
 Your health care provider can watch for any changes to your skin and treat your symptoms.